Lakshanya1210/driver-behavior-analyzer/README.md

 | LightGBM | 0.9840 | 0.9758 | 0.0054 |
 | Stacking Ensemble | 0.9840 | 0.9785 | 0.0066 |

-**Winner: Random Forest** — highest cross-validated F1, meaning it was most consistent across folds, not just on a single test split.
+**Winner: Random Forest**: highest cross-validated F1, meaning it was most consistent across folds, not just on a single test split.
 This distinction matters in production where you want stable performance across unseen data, not just one lucky split.